cgradwohl/blank-mean-userapp/README.md

 # Tutorial: How to build a backend with node and mongodb.

-In this tutorial we will build a server, design an api. connect to a mongodb, create users and authenticate users, all in the NODE environment.
-Finally we will deploy to Heroku.
+In this tutorial we will build a server, design an api. connect to a mongodb, create users and authenticate users with JSON Web Tokens, all in the NODE environment.
+Finally we will setup and deploy to Heroku.
 There are a ton of great tutorials about this topic and I hope that this tutorial will be added to that list!

 *** DISCLAIMER: You must have node.js, npm, and mongodb installed and you should be familiar with these technologies